 The corners of her lips curl up.
 ‘Sometimes you can never tell with those types of places.’

 About 5 minutes before the tram arrives, I head outside to the platform.
-I’d rather wait in the sun than add to my repository of missed trains or rushing episodes.
+I’d rather wait in the sun than add this to my list of missed trains or frantic running episodes.

 ‘We still have time.
 We can see it when it arrives,’ Aurelie says.